NannyML/nannyml-cloud-sdk/docs/index.md

 nml_sdk.api_token = os.environ['NML_SDK_API_TOKEN']
 ```

-> [!NOTE]
+!!! note
-> We recommend using an environment variable for the API token.
+    We recommend using an environment variable for the API token.
 This prevents accidentally leaking any token associated with your personal account when sharing code.

 ## Examples